-Our in-seat laptop power is available in our Premium Economy and Upper Class cabins, and will keep your gadgets going onboard throughout your flight.
+In-seat laptop power is available in our Premium Economy and Upper Class cabins, to keep your gadgets going throughout your flight.

-Depending on which aircraft you're flying on, there are two types of power options of available onboard - AC power and EmPower.
+Depending on which aircraft you're on there are two types of power options available - AC power and EmPower.

-If you're not sure which type of aircraft you're flying on, just log into Manage Your Flights to find out.
+If you're not sure which type of aircraft you're flying on, just log into Manage My Booking to find out.

-For in-seats equipped with AC Power, all you'll need is the standard wall power supply that came with your laptop or other electrical device.
+For seats equipped with AC Power, all you'll need is the standard wall power supply that came with your laptop or other electrical device.

 The power on the plane is typically 110V AC and features a universal receptacle that accepts the following types of plugs: